stacks-network/stacks-core/clarity-serialization/README.md

 *   `slog_json`: Integrates with `slog` for structured JSON logging.
 *   `wasm-web` / `wasm-deterministic`: Enables builds for WebAssembly environments with different determinism guarantees.

-## Contributing

-Contributions are welcome!
-This crate is part of the `stacks-core` monorepo.
-Please see the [main repository's contributing guidelines](https://github.com/stacks-network/stacks-core/blob/master/CONTRIBUTING.md) for more details on the development process.

 ## License

 This project is licensed under the **GNU General Public License v3.0** ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)).
 See the `LICENSE` file for details.